Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 Certain foods become a rarity

-Around the three-week mark of being in Japan, when we were (and still are) learning where the best places to find our alternative foods are we had a craving for two things.
+Around the three-week mark of living here, when we were (and still are) learning where the best places to find vegan-friendly food in Japan, are had such a craving for two things.

 Sugary sour pic & mix and bread!
 Luckily our very kind family members sent us some sweets and chocolate from home which was so appreciated!

-We ate bread weekly, if not daily back home but, that changed when we moved to Japan.
-Most of the loaves in the supermarkets and bakeries that once were ok to eat as a vegan now contain milk and or egg here.
+Back in England, we ate bread weekly, if not daily but, that changed when we moved to Japan.
+Most of the baked items in the supermarkets and bakeries that once were ok to eat as a vegan, now contain milk and or egg.

-Just before we hit our one-month mark, we caved and bought a bread machine and it has been the greatest decision and investment we could have made – I can already feel we will be making our money back for the price per usage!
+We just missed it too much, so just before we hit our one-month mark, we caved and bought a bread machine!
+It has been the greatest decision and investment we could have made – I can already feel we will be making our money back for the price per usage!

 So if you’ve moved to Japan and really enjoy bread, get yourself a bread machine because you won’t be disappointed!
 I didn’t realise until we bought one that you can make so much more than bread in the machine!
 We are yet to make anything else, but I can’t wait to experiment with different recipes.